 In early 2021, scientists ran a campaign to boost the sale of plant-based substitutes in British supermarkets.
 They introduced price parity, placed vegan products at eye level and added posters that encouraged shoppers to try them.
 It worked in the short term: sales of plant-based products rose 57 percent.
 And it had a long-term effect: sales remained 15 percent higher after the experiment.

 But sales of animal meat did not decrease.

 The trend is the same in the United States: many consumers are adding plant-based products to their diets, not replacing dairy and meat.

 Livestock farming contributes to global warming

 Meat is a valuable source of iron, protein and other nutrients, like vitamin B12 and zinc.
-But most can be found in fish and vegetables as well while eating too much — especially processed and red — meats can cause bowel cancer, heart disease and stroke.
+But most can also be found in fish and vegetables while eating too much — especially processed and red — meats can cause bowel cancer, heart disease and stroke.

 Meat production is also a major contributor to climate change.
 In the EU, agriculture accounts for 11 percent of greenhouse gas emissions; primarily methane and nitrous oxide from livestock farming.

 Emissions fell in the 1990s and early 2000s, but have since been stable.
 Farmers have become more efficient: emissions per liter of dairy and kilogram of meat have decreased.
 That has been offset by increases in total production since the abolition of EU quotas.

 The European Environment Agency projects that without changes in diet and policy, greenhouse gas emissions from agriculture will fall only 1.5 percent by 2040.